Cottage Grove, Minnesota: Museums and other points of interest

 Historic places include Cedarhurst Mansion, Schilling Archeological District, Atkinson Cemetery, Cottage Grove Town Hall, Old People's Home of the Northwest Cemetery, Grey Cloud Lime Kiln, John P. Furber House, Dr. Arthur H. Steen House, First Congregational Church (Accacia Lodge No. 51), William W. Furber House, Cottage Grove Cemetery, Harry Roberts House, Lamar Avenue Larch Trees, and Hope Glen Farm.

 Cottage Grove is home to Ravine Regional Park, with the entrance off of Keats Ave S. It is open daily from 6 A.M. to 10 P.M.
 The park has 515 acres of woods, hills, and prairie fields, creating a unique habitat for an assortment of species.
 A vehicle permit is required to enter the park grounds.

 In 2013, Cottage Grove opened a splash pad at Highland Park off of 70th street.
 This is a smaller water attraction intended for small children.
 It has many sprinklers that shoot water.
 Several other splash pads in the Cottage Grove area are expected to open at other parks.

+Cottage Grove has an 18-hole municipal golf course called River Oaks.
+Known for its lush fairways, challenging greens, and scenic views, the riverside golf course offers an exceptional setting for players of all skill levels.

-Cottage Grove has an 18-hole disc golf course in Oak Wood park, near its retail area.
+Cottage Grove also has an 18-hole disc golf course in Oak Wood park, near its retail area.
 The course has a variety of different length holes and women's tees.

 Cottage Grove had one of the two remaining drive-in theaters in operation in the Twin Cities area, the Cottage View Drive-In.
 It was near the Innovation Road exit of Highway 61.
 It closed after the 2012 season and was torn down.
 The land is now occupied by a Wal-Mart that opened in 2014.